ZeroKlu/csharp-training-gh/01 - Pro C#/Part I - Introducing C# and .NET 6/Ch01_introduction/12_exploring_assemblies.md

 ```powershell
 dotnet add package Microsoft.NETCore.ILDAsm --version 8.0.0
 ```
+\* Note: I installed the .NET 8 version of `ildasm`, even though the book uses .NET 6.

 This will add the `ildasm` tool to your project and install `ildasm.exe` to your user profile.